 - Determining physical and chemical properties

-No sample prep required, highly reliable with no moving parts, easy-to-use – the SM-3500 is a good match for plastic/polymer analysis and identification.
+No sample prep required, highly reliable with no moving parts, easy-to-use – the SR-3500 is a good match for plastic/polymer analysis and identification.

 Transreflectance of three different plastic films measured with the SM-3500.
 Each scan took less than one second.
 DARWin SP Data Acquisition software allows for the combination of multiple scans in a single plot for comparison.
 Scans represent polyester (red trace), polystyrene (blue), and acetate (green) films.